crossbario/iotcookbook/device/pi/README.md

 ## How to run

-Running the components here is only few commands away.
+Getting started with the Pi recipes is very easy and quick, as we provide Docker base images for everthing.
 The following describes how to run the [Buzzer Recipe](components/buzzer) as an example.

 ### Install Docker

-This assumes you have a Linux with Docker running on the Pi, eg Raspbian with Docker.
+As we are using Docker, you will need to have a Docker enabled Rasbian or Linux running.

+Docker on Rasbian is fully supported.
 Download [Raspbian Jessie Lite](https://downloads.raspberrypi.org/raspbian_lite_latest), unpack and write the image to a SD card:

 ```console
 sudo dd if=~/2017-04-10-raspbian-jessie-lite.img of=/dev/sdb bs=1M oflag=sync
 ```

-As of the November 2016 release, Raspbian has the SSH server disabled by default (see [here](https://www.raspberrypi.org/documentation/remote-access/ssh/)).
-To enable SSH, mount the image on your PC and add a single file empty  `/boot/ssh`
+To enable SSH server (this is required since 2016/11), mount the image on your PC and add a single file empty  `/boot/ssh`

 ```console
 touch /media/oberstet/boot/ssh